 The TO flag can be affected only by a system power-up, a WDT time-out or executing the "CLR WDT" or "HALT" instruction.
+The PDF flag can be affected only by executing the "HALT" or "CLR WDT" instruction or during a system power-up.

 The Z, OV, AC and C flags generally reflect the status of the latest operations.